- Estimate the extent of your water damage or flood.

 - Wet materials could be VERY heavy.
 Be careful!

 Have A Water Damage Emergency?
 Call 1-888-651-Cleanup (2532)

 - Remove excessive water by mopping and blotting.

-- Wipe excess water from wooden furniture after removing of lamps and table top items.
+- Wipe excess water from wooden furniture after removing lamps and tabletop items.

-- Remove and prop wet upholstery and soft cushions.
+- Remove and prop up wet upholstery and soft cushions.

-- Turn on air-conditioning on for maximum drying in summer.
+- Turn on air-conditioning for maximum drying in summer.